iled/gsimcli/docs/gui.rst

-In gsimcli method, the simulation plays an import role in the detection of irregularities, but there are a few more parameters that can be adjusted, regarding the way the simulation is embedded in the homogenisation process.
+In gsimcli method, the simulation plays an import role in the detection of irregularities, but there are a few more parameters that can be adjusted, regarding on the way the simulation is embedded in the homogenisation process.

 Detection and correction
 ------------------------

-A breakpoint is identified whenever the interval of a specified probability p (e.g., 0.95), centred in the local PDF, does not contain the observed (real) value of the candidate station.
+A breakpoint is identified whenever the interval of a specified probability `p` (e.g., 0.95), centred in the local PDF, does not contain the observed (real) value of the candidate station.
 In practice, the local PDF's are provided by the histograms of simulated maps.
 Thus, this rule implies that if the observed (real) value lies below or above the predefined percentiles of the histogram, of a given instant in time, then it is not considered homogeneous.

 If irregularities are detected in a candidate series, the time series can be adjusted by replacing the inhomogeneous records with the mean, or median, of the PDF(s) calculated at the candidate station’s location for the inhomogeneous period(s) [COSTA2009]_.

 .. _fig_homdet: